NCGS is partnering with the New York State Association of Independent Schools (NYSAIS) to present a one-day professional development symposium:

 *"Be Well, Lead Well" is a tagline for Hathaway Brown School

 NCGS is hosting Girls' School Advantage events in New York and Los Angeles for prospective families to learn about the effectiveness and unique environment of all-girls schools.
 Megan Murphy, NCGS Executive Director, will moderate a panel of students representing each of the participating member schools.

 April 26, 2015

 Mount Saint Mary's University

 The 2014-2015 Girls' School Advantage program is sponsored by Girl Up, an innovative campaign of the United Nations Foundation.
 Girl Up gives American girls the opportunity to become global leaders and channel their energy and compassion to raise awareness and funds for United Nations programs that help some of the world’s hardest-to-reach adolescent girls.

 From STEM to STEAM:

 St. Catherine's School

-This conference will provide educators with an innovative opportunity to engage in hands-on activities, participate in content-based discussions, share classroom materials, learn about web-based teaching resources, and exchange best practices for teaching girls.
-It will also serve as a forum to examine the ways in which we can empower girls to shift the paradigm of female underrepresentation in STEAM careers as well as how best to incorporate the "A"-- artistic expression, creativity, and design thinking -- into STEAM education.
+The 2015 NCGS Conference will provide educators with an innovative opportunity to engage in hands-on activities, participate in content-based discussions, share classroom materials, learn about web-based teaching resources, and exchange best practices for teaching girls.